-This article is written by Richa Goel.
-In this article, of Banasthali Vidyapith has discussed the separation of power and its applicability in India and other countries.
+This article is written by Richa Goel of Banasthali Vidyapith. and Priyanka sharma, a second year LLB student from Symbiosis Law School, Pune.
+In this article, has discussed the separation of power and its applicability in India and other countries.

 “If the legislative and executive authorities are one institution, there will be no freedom.
 There won’t be any freedom anyway if the judiciary body is separated from the legislature and executive”- Charles de Montesquieu